conectado/conectado-blog/posts/2025-06-20/sharing-io-resources/README.md

 <!-- Add a diagram illustrating the contention -->

-But that's not all, even if you manage to avoid deadlocks this isn't very good, we need to hold a lock as long as it takes one socket to write, this means only one client can write at a time, slowing down the whole processing pipeline.
+But that's not all, even if you manage to avoid deadlocks this isn't very good, there's still head-of-the-line blocking, we need to hold a lock as long as it takes one socket to write, this means only one client can write at a time, slowing down the whole processing pipeline.
 A slow client can hold the queue for a very long time, and even if there's no slow client at some point this doesn't scale.

 <!-- Add a diagram showing how a task is making the other wait? -->